openmsi/openmsipython/README.md

 ### Quick start with miniconda3

+**NOTE** The quick-start instructions below only apply to users working on Windows>7, most Linux distros, and Mac OS machines without M1 chips.
+Please read the entire installation section to see which steps you'll need to perform for your specific OS.

 The quickest way to get a minimal installation is to use Miniconda3.
 Miniconda3 installers can be downloaded from [the website here](https://docs.conda.io/en/latest/miniconda.html), and installation instructions can be found on [the website here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 With Miniconda installed, create and switch to a new environment for Open MSI.
 In a terminal shell window (or Anaconda Prompt in admin mode on Windows) type: